achleey/LENSEGUA-translator/README.md

     | `collect_sequences.py` | Captures labeled frame sequences and automatically extracts holistic landmarks | Dyamic signs |-|
     | `train_classifier.py` | Trains and evaluates a classifier model for sign language prediction  | Static signs, Dyamic signs |Static signs trains a RandomForest model, Dynamic trains a LSTM model.|
     | `inference_classifier.py` | Detects and predicts sign language in real time.  | Static signs, Dyamic signs |Static signs does simple hand detection and letter classification using a pickle-loaded model, dynamics uses holistic detection, and TensorFlow for sequence-based predictions.|

-    For more details about the original projects refer to [Acknowledgements](#acknowledgements)

 ## System requirements